petermr/pygetpapers/README.md

 ```
 [Here](resources/test_log.txt) is the log file.
 ## Crossref
-You can query crossref api only for the metadata.
+You can query crossref api for the metadata only.
 ### Sample query
 - The metadata formats flags are applicable as described in the EPMC tutorial
 - `--terms` and `-q` are also applicable to crossref